We have donated over

 Demonstrated the efficacy of gene therapy for inherited eye diseases.

-Efficiently corrected the genetic mutation responsible for OA in induced pluripotent stem cells retrieved from an OA1 Patient.
+Efficiently corrected the genetic mutation responsible for OA in induced pluripotent stem cells retrieved from an OA1 patient.